Complex-valued Iris Recognition Network: Experimental results

 We also include the complex-valued networks with two different backbone architectures (FeatNet and ResNet) for comparison.

 For the intra-dataset scenario, experiments are performed on the ND-CrossSensor-2013 dataset.
 The proposed complex iris networks with various backbones and state of the art deep iris networks (DeepIris, FeatNet, DRFNet) are first trained on the same train set of the ND dataset.
 Once the networks have been trained, they are employed to perform recognition on the same test set of the ND dataset.
-Their performance is illustrated in Figure~\ref{fig:comparisonDL} and the intra-dataset column of Table~\ref{tab:comparison}.
+Their performance is illustrated in Fig.~\ref{fig:comparisonDL} and the intra-dataset column of Table~\ref{tab:comparison}.
 The data shows that complex iris networks outperform all state of the art deep (real-valued) iris networks by large margins.
-The best complex iris network reduces the $EER$ by $25\%$ - from $0.92\%$ of the best state of the art DRFNet \cite{DRFNet} to $0.69\%$ of the ComplexIrisNet.
+The best complex iris network reduces the EER by $28\%$ - from $0.92\%$ for the best state of the art DRFNet \cite{DRFNet} to $0.66\%$ for the ComplexIrisNet.

 For the cross-dataset scenario, the proposed complex iris networks and all state of the art deep (real-valued) iris networks, which have been pre-trained on the ND train set in the intra-dataset experiments, are employed to perform recognition, with and without fine-tuning, on the CASIA and UBIRIS datasets.
-The experimental results are illustrated in Figure~\ref{fig:comparisonDL} and the bottom half of Table~\ref{tab:comparison}.
-The proposed ComplexIrisNet significantly reduces the $FRR$ at $FAR=0.1\%$ by 24\% compared with the state-of-the-art DRFNet (from $1.77\%$ to $1.35\%$).
-Similar improvements have been shown in the other two datasets with $17\%$ and $9\%$ reductions in the $FRR$ at $FAR=0.1\%$ for the CASIA-Iris-Thousand and UBIRIS.v2 datasets, respectively.
+The experimental results are shown in Fig.~\ref{fig:comparisonDL} and the bottom half of Table~\ref{tab:comparison}.
+The proposed ComplexIrisNet significantly reduces the EER by $18\%$ from $2.00\%$ to $1.64\%$ on the CASIA no fine-tuning experiments.
+Similar improvements have been shown in the UBIRIS dataset where the EER reduces from $6.88\%$ to $6.15\%$.
 This demonstrates the effectiveness of processing the weights and feature maps in the complex domain.

+We also provide a complexity analysis and comparison as shown in Table~\ref{tab:complexity}.
+Three representative methods - DeepIris \cite{DeepIris}, FeaNet \cite{IrisFCN} and DRFNet \cite{DRFNet} - are compared to our method on the same machine.
+Our machine configuration is Intel(R) Core(TM) i7-8700K CPU @ 3.70GHz with 32GB DDR4 RAM, and NVIDIA GeForce RTX 2080 card with 8GB memory.
+It can be seen that the computational time of ComplexIrisNet is longer but acceptable (approximately 50 fps).